azka-siddiqui/azka-siddiqui/README.md

 </h1>

 ce @ [UWaterloo](https://uwaterloo.ca/) + schulich leader:
 - Currently studying Computer Engineering at the University of Waterloo on a Schulich Leader Scholarship, pursuing my interests in robotics, embedded systems, and controls.
-I’m especially drawn to projects that sit at the intersection of software and hardware for large-scale impact.
+I’m especially drawn to projects that sit at the intersection of software and hardware.
 - Interested in software for social good, ml/ai, & accessible coding education
 - Prev high school software engineering intern (FutureTech) [@Nokia](https://www.nokia.com/)
 - I’m always open to new ideas, projects, and conversations. if you’re working on something inspiring or want to collaborate, let’s connect at azka.siddiqui@uwaterloo.ca!